samliddicott/guvciew-meet4k/README.md

-The desktop file (gnome menu entry) is built from the data/guvcview.desktop.in definition and is dependent on the configure --prefix setting, any changes to this, must be done in data/guvcview.desktop.in.
+The desktop file (gnome menu entry) is built from the data/guvcview.desktop.in definition and is dependent on the --install-prefix setting, any changes to this, must be done in data/guvcview.desktop.in.

 configuration files: